IN2-Moist/2Take1-Moist-Script/README.md

 - Network Bail Kick

-`Network kick using globals to force the player to bail from the session very effective against most Modder's but most good menus would be protected against this! if it is going to work and kick them it would instantly remove them with no delay`
+`Network kick using globals to force the player to bail from the session very effective against most Modder`s but most good menus would be protected against this! if it is going to work and kick them it would instantly remove them with no delay`

 - Host Kick All